Let It Be Me (1995 film)

 Let It Be Me is a 1995 musical film starring Campbell Scott, Jennifer Beals, Yancy Butler, Leslie Caron, James Goodwin and Patrick Stewart.
 It was written, produced and directed by Eleanor Bergstein.
 It was released by Savoy Pictures.

 Plot

-After becoming engaged to Emily, Gabe finds himself watching a graceful pair of dancers in a dance studio window.
+After becoming engaged to Emily Taylor, Dr. Gabe Rodman finds himself watching a graceful pair of dancers in a dance studio window.
 Hoping to learn to dance for his upcoming wedding, Gabe enters the studio to take lessons.
-While interested in his dance teacher, he finds that he is still looking forward to his wedding, but things change when he has Emily come in for her lessons.
+While interested in his dance teacher Corrine, he finds that he is still looking forward to his wedding, but things change when he has Emily come in for her lessons.